King Stitt: Influence

 Adored by skinheads and mods in England at the time, he was crowned the Boss DJ.
 As Stitt's first deejay style records hit in England, several Jamaican producers tried to record other "veteran" deejays such as Dennis Alcapone and U Roy (both of whom were actually still in their twenties).

 Upon the success of the first Stitt releases, Clement Dodd, aka Sir Coxson, began to release his own King Stitt recordings on now scarce 7-inch Studio One label singles.
-In the 1990s a full album of Stitt deejaying over late 1950s and early '60s recordings, such as Owen Grey's "On the Beach", was released by Coxsone and entitled Dancehall '63.
-A full CD of hard-to-find 7-inch singles called Reggae Fire Beat, including his classic work for Clancy Eccles, was released on the Jamaican Gold CD label.
+In the 1990s a full album of Stitt deejaying over late 1950s and early 1960s recordings, such as Owen Grey's "On the Beach", was released by Coxsone and entitled Dancehall '63.
+A full CD of hard-to-find 7-inch singles called Reggae Fire Beat, including his work for Clancy Eccles, was released on the Jamaican Gold CD label.

 Comeback

 After years as an assistant to Dodd in Studio One's premises in Kingston, Stitt recorded again.
 He can be heard on a 2002 Bruno Blum-produced deejay version of Serge Gainsbourg's reggae song "Des Laids Des Laids" entitled "The Original Ugly Man", released on Gainsbourg's Aux Armes Et Cætera "dub style" remixes in 2003 (featuring The Revolutionaries with Sly & Robbie and Bob Marley's vocal group I-Threes).

 His last recording, an original ska tune called "Zoot Suit Hipster", was recorded in Kingston with Leroy Wallace aka Horsemouth on drums, Bruno Blum on guitar and Flabba Holt on bass.
 It was also produced by Bruno Blum and released in 2002 on his Jamaican label "Human Race" vinyl single.
 It is featured on the 2011 Human Race double CD album.
 A vocal duet version with Bruno Blum was issued on the B-side of the "Human Race" single.

 Stitt, who lived in the house next door to Studio One on Brentford Road, was regularly performing in Jamaica as part of 'revive' shows.
-He can be seen selecting & deejaying on the Soul Jazz DVD documentary of Studio One called The Studio One Story.
+He can be seen selecting and deejaying on the Soul Jazz DVD documentary of Studio One called The Studio One Story.
 Stitt was seen on 2002's Legends of Ska concert series in Toronto, where he selected and deejayed before, after, and between sets.
 A documentary of the Legends of Ska concert series was made but not yet released.
 He was also filmed on one of his last public appearances at the Garance Reggae Festival in France, August 2011, and made his first full international concert in Brazil, October 2011.
 In his last concert Stitt paid tribute to his friend and producer Chester Synmoie, who had died during his tour.